Paul Stock

 Biography

 I specialise in the intellectual and cultural history of the eighteenth and early nineteenth centuries.
-Very broadly, my research and teaching interests encompass: the history of the idea of Europe, the Enlightenment; Romanticism; travel and travel writing; the history of ‘racial’ thought; the history of cartography; and the ‘spatial turn’ in the humanities.
+Very broadly, my research and teaching interests encompass: the history of the idea of Europe; travel and travel writing; Romanticism, the history of ‘racial’ thought; the history of cartography; and the ‘spatial turn’ in the humanities.

 More specifically, my work engages with three inter-related themes.
 For more details, please see my list of publications: